All-China Games: History

-The 4th All-China Games, held from 16 to 26 May 2010 in Hefei City, Anhui Province, mark a major expansion in terms of the number of participants, up from 4,000 to 30,000.
-There will be 34 sports and a new "awarding system" that means that 60 percent of the participants receive some sort of award, though not 3 medals.
-Hong Kong is sending a team for the first time.
+The 4th All-China Games, held from 16 to 26 May 2010 in Hefei City, Anhui Province, marked a major expansion in terms of the number of participants, up from 4,000 to 30,000.
+There was 34 sports and a new awarding system introduced.
+The new award system meant that 60 percent of the participants received some sort of award, instead of 3 medals per event.
+Hong Kong sent a team for the first time.